domagalski/lifxdev/README.md

     - ...
 ```

-The `cmd_label` is any label to denote the name of a list of mac addresses and
+The `cmd_label` is any label to denote the name of a list of MAC addresses and
 the LIFX server command to run when one of those MAC addresses is detected.
 As
 such, multiple command labels can be listed in a configuration file.
 The only
 real requirement is that there is a `command` field nested under each label